Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 3. Limit the Scope of Each Review

 You’ve probably heard the phrase “don’t try to boil the ocean” and its variants.
-The principle applies here: if you ask people to do too much in a single review, it can lead to mistakes – and also resistance from people who already have lots of other responsibilities on their plates.
+The principle applies here: asking people to do too much in a single review can lead to mistakes and resistance from people with many other responsibilities.

 “Reviewing large pull requests can be overwhelming and prone to oversights,” Ashmore says.
 “Smaller, focused reviews are easier to manage and more effective.
 Aim to review manageable chunks of code, typically no more than 200-400 lines.”